jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10.5.md

 *With 10.5, we wanted to reimagine Jellyfin's Web interface*

 Posters are now as relevant as the description of the element and backgrounds introduce you to your content.
 In fact, I thought that I was in the jungle when
-I took that screenshot of the *Jungle's Book* wallpaper.
+I took that screenshot of the *The Jungle Book* wallpaper.
 Do you also feel it?

 Also notice that the header of the UI has been reworked to have a *slightly* lighter header

-Shoutout to all the Web team for their invaluable contributions in mking this happen, specially to *[MrTimscampi](https://github.com/mrtimscampi)* and
+Shoutout to everyone at the Web team for their invaluable contributions in making this happen, especially to *[MrTimscampi](https://github.com/mrtimscampi)* and
 *[grafixeyehero](https://github.com/grafixeyehero)*.

 You can try out the redesign on our [demo server](https://demo.jellyfin.org/stable)

 ## Faster than the speed of sound and cleaner than a surgery room

 As you might know, we are still a relatively young community and our goal is to provide the best self-hosted media server out there.
-Like usual, we did what we can to clean up the code and a lot of this work will pass unnoticed to many of you, but they're not less important.
+Like usual, we did what we can to clean up the code and a lot of this work will pass unnoticed to many of you, but they're not any less important.
 I'll get to that in a moment.

 Let's start with the web client, since it's the most obvious to you.
-A lot of work has been done to simplify the code and ease the transition to more modern frameworks, which will be really useful in the future for making more awesome things with the interface of the clients.
-While all the benefits of this are not visible for you in the daily use just yet, it's a necessary step towards a better application.
+A lot of work has been done to simplify the code and ease the transition to more modern frameworks, which will be really useful in the future for making more awesome things for our clients interface.
+While all the benefits of this will not be visible to you in your daily use just yet, it's a necessary step towards a better application.
 In fact, it already paid off in application speed.
 See this video:

 <video autoplay muted loop preload="none" id="preview">
     <source src="/images/10.5-release/speed.mp4" type="video/mp4">